 #4 Concord Double Outdoor Burner Stand

-This beer stand and double burner is made for the outdoors.
+This double propane burner stand is made for the outdoors.
 There is no worry about weathering and rust with this guy.
 It is constructed of cast iron and will stand up to just about anything.

 Capable of supporting two 60-quart kettles, each burner has a separate heat control and comes with a high-pressure regulator, hose, and connector.
 And don’t worry, the cast iron won’t make it a permanent deck piece.
 This stand has detachable legs so it can be easily moved and stored.

-The affordable nature of this unit puts it over the top as one of the best options for an outdoor beer stand and burner.
+The affordable nature of this unit puts it over the top as one of the best options for an outdoor brewing stand.

 - Two burners